The 6 Best Zen Stories on Humility

 01. The Story of Zen Master and the Prime Minister

-Once upon a time a good teacher-student relationship existed between the Prime Minister of Tang Dynasty and a Zen master.
-Although the Prime Minister was very influential, he treated the Zen master with due respect.
+There was a strong bond of trust and respect between a Prime Minister of the Tang Dynasty and a Zen master.
+Despite the Prime Minister’s high rank and influence, he always treated the Zen master with deference.

-At this, the Zen master smiled and said, “Your Highness, this is egotism according to Buddhism!”
+The Prime Minister was embarrassed and offended by the Zen master’s response and became angry.
+But the Zen master merely smiled and said, “Your Highness, this is an example of egotism according to Buddhism.”

 02. Empty Your Cup